dnotes/drbi-cemetery/content/gravesites/james-elke/index.md

 Blessed is the spot where mention of God hath been made and His praise glorified {.inscription}

-To Our Mother,
+To Our Mother, \
-Grandmother and Friend
+Grandmother and Friend \
 We Love You
-{.inscription}
+{.inscription .text-center}